ATTEMPT: Parameter-Efficient Multi-task Tuning via Attentional Mixtures of Soft Prompts: Method

-As discussed above, \ours~can jointly train the attention module and multiple target task prompts.
-For mixed-task mini-batch multi-task training, we first concatenate the training datasets, while keeping each task ID information.
+{ \paragraph{Training.} \ours~can jointly train the attention module $\mathcal{G}$ and multiple target task prompts.
+Here, we explain our approach on multi-task learning over a group of target tasks by sharing $\mathcal{G}$. }

+It first concatenates the training datasets, while keeping each task ID information.
 During training, we retrieve the target-task prompt corresponding to the instance given the task ID, calculate attentions over the set of the prompts and produce instance-wise prompt as described in \Sref{sec:attention}.
-The loss for each target task prompt only backpropagates when the prompt is used, while the weights of the attention module is updated at each iteration. { By sharing the attention module, different target tasks are loosely connected and together contribute to an improved and task-agnostic attention module, particularly effective when the target task training data is small. {Moreover, sharing the attention layer weights enables us to reduce the number of parameters to be updated per task and improves the efficiency of inference time since \ours~loads the shared attention weights and prompts one time for all target tasks and perform different tasks. } }
+The loss for each target task prompt only backpropagates when the prompt is used, while the weights of the attention module is updated at each iteration.

+This way, target tasks are loosely connected and together contribute to an improved and task-agnostic attention module, which is particularly effective when the target task training data is small. {Moreover, this reduces the number of parameters to be updated per task and improves the efficiency of inference time. }
-We also explore several approaches to improve the training with good inductive bias so that $\mathcal{G}$ learns a good prompt composition for efficient knowledge transfer.

-\paragraph{Learning attention prior.} We pre-train the attention module on source tasks and then use the learned projection layers and the layer norm to initialize the attention module on the target task(s).
-This learned prior can be also directly used for tasks that lack training data.

-\paragraph{Two-speed learning rate.} \citet{ponti2022combining} shows that setting different learning rates for the composition module and the task-specific model parameters helps to provide useful inductive bias to encourage the model to learn the best skill composition.
-We also introduce this two-speed learning rate approach for \ours.
+\paragraph{Inference.} At inference time, we load source prompts, all of the target task prompts and the shared $\mathcal{G}$ just once.
+For each instance, {\ours} retrieves the target task prompt and produces $\mathbf{P}_{instance}$ as in ~\Eref{eq:final_soft}, and then concatenates $\mathbf{P}_{instance}$ to the input embedding.
+The inference process after producing instance prompt is exactly the same as in prompt tuning.